COVID-19 Update - Face Coverings

 For more information, see Mask Recommendations and Requirements from Oregon Health Authority.

 City Nature field trips and nature walks

-Exploring in nature is a personal experience that improves with time and repetition.
+Exploring nature is a personal experience that improves with time and repetition.
 Observation.
 Rest.
 Activity.
 Reflection.
 We must make space for it all.
 Research tells us that time in nature improves our health.
 The same is true for children - and we would argue - is of even greater importance in a growing mind.
-When young people are guided to think, observe and explore, they begin to connect the world around them.
+When young people are guided to think, observe and explore, they begin to connect to the world around them.